Hans Krebs (biochemist): Career

 In 1926, Krebs joined Otto Heinrich Warburg as a research assistant at the Kaiser Wilhelm Institute for Biology in Dahlem, Berlin.
-He was paid a modest 4800 marks per year.
+He was paid 4800 marks per year.
 After four years in 1930, with 16 publications to his credit, his mentor Warburg urged him to move on and he took up the position of Assistant in the Department of Medicine at the Municipal Hospital in Altona (now part of Hamburg).
 The next year he moved to the Medical Clinic of the University of Freiburg.
 At Freiburg, he was in charge of about 40 patients, and was at liberty to do his own research.
 Before a year was over at Freiburg, he, with research student Kurt Henseleit, published their discovery of the ornithine cycle of urea synthesis, which is the metabolic pathway for urea formation.
 It is now known as the urea cycle, and is sometimes also referred to as the Krebs–Henseleit cycle.
 Together they also developed a complex aqueous solution (a buffer), or perfusion ex vivo, for studying blood flow in arteries, which is now called the Krebs–Henseleit buffer.)
 In 1932, he published the basic chemical reactions of the urea cycle, which established his scientific reputation.

 Krebs's life as a respected German scientist came to an abrupt halt in 1933 because of his Jewish ancestry.
 With the rise of Hitler's Nazi Party to power, Germany decreed the Law for the Restoration of the Professional Civil Service, which decreed the removal of all non-Germans, and anti-Nazis, from professional occupations.
 Krebs received his official dismissal from his job in April 1933, and his service was terminated on 1 July 1933.
 An admirer, Sir Frederick Gowland Hopkins at the University of Cambridge, immediately came to his rescue, and persuaded the university to recruit Krebs to work with him in the Department of Biochemistry.
 By July 1933, he was settled in Cambridge with financial support from the Rockefeller Foundation.